DimaMinka/easyengine-vagrant/README.md

   ```bash
   vagrant up
   ```
 3. It will setup EasyEngine on Vagrant Box.
-To test, point your system browser to http://easyengine.com
+To test, point your system browser to http://a.dev - html project

 4. To check installation log, open another terminal and use